-TeliaSonera Class 1 Telia or Customer Registration Officer is responsible for authenticating the CA v2 Subject data according to Organisation's internal policies.
+TeliaSonera Class 1 CA v2 Telia Class 1 CA v3 Telia or Subscriber that acts as RA is responsible for authenticating the Subject data according to Organisation's internal policies.
 Subject authentication is typically based on a previously recorded ownership of the Customer's email address, device or mobile phone number.
-If Common Name or dnsName field of Subject Alternative Name includes domain names, Telia confirms Applicant's control over the domain either by using

-CP & CPS for Telia Client Certificates domain validation methods documented in Telia's Server Certificate CPS section 3.2.2 or Telia verifies that Applicant is able to receive and use random code delivered to the email address in the certificate. .
-Telia verifies the ownership of an email address by sending a one-time-password to the applied email-address.
+If Common Name or dnsName field of Subject Alternative Name includes domain names, Telia confirms Applicant's control over the domain either by using domain validation methods documented in Telia's Server Certificate CPS section 3.2.2 or Telia verifies that Applicant is able to receive and use random code delivered to the email address in the certificate.
+Telia verifies the ownership of an email address by sending a one- time-password to the applied email-address.
 Then the Subject entity must use the password within a limited time frame to prove the access to the email-address.
 In Enterprise RA cases email address can be taken from a reliable internal source of the Subscriber without additional verification by one-time-password.
-If CA API connection is used CA will pre-approve all allowed domain names and O values that can be used in Customer Subject data.
-TeliaSonera Class 2 Customer or Telia Registration Officer is responsible for authenticating the CA v2 Subject.
+If CA API connection is used CA will pre-approve all allowed domain names and O values that can be used in Subscriber Subject data.

+TeliaSonera Class 2 CA v2 Telia Class 2 CA v3 Telia Registration Officer or the Subscriber that acts as RA is responsible for authenticating the Subject.
 The Registration Officers are obliged to follow the policies and instructions given by the CA. The Registration Officer should use Organisation's previously recorded directories, databases or other similar information on Organisation's employees, partners or devices to verify the Subject information including the email address, Or the Registration Officer should verify the information by checking the Subject's identity card.
-TeliaSonera Email Certificates are issued to employees within the Telia Group and individuals CA v4 contracted by Telia.
+TeliaSonera Email CA v4 Telia Email CA v5 Certificates are issued to employees within the Telia Group and individuals contracted by Telia.
 The Subscriber is authenticated using a username and password and information stored in Telia's directories or databases.
-External RAs that have partnership with Telia verify the following Subject Telia Class 3 CA v1 information as described in section 3.2.3: givenName (G) surName (S) commonName (CN) Serial Number The Customer Organisation act as a Registration Officer within the Customer Ericsson NL Organisation and to register certificates for the persons or client devices related Individual CA v3 to the organisation.
-Customer is responsible for authenticating the Subject.
-The Registration Officers are obliged to follow the policies and instructions given by the CA.

-The Registration Officer should use Organisation's previously recorded directories, databases or other similar information on Organisation's employees, partners or devices to verify the Subject information including the email address, or the Registration Officer should verify the information by checking the Subject's identity card.
+Telia Class 3 CA v1 External RAs that have partnership with Telia verify the following Subject information as described in section 3.2.3: - givenName (G) - surName (S) - commonName (CN) - Serial Number Ericsson NL Individual CA v3 Subscriber acts as the role of RA within the Subscriber Organisation and to register certificates for the persons or client devices related to the organisation.
+The Subscriber is responsible for authenticating the Subject.
+The Registration Officers are obliged to follow the policies and instructions given by the CA. The Subscriber should use Organisation's previously recorded directories, databases or other similar information on Organisation's employees, partners or devices to verify the Subject information including the email address, or the Registration Officer should verify the information by checking the Subject's identity card.